 Best Time To Visit Germany

 The best time to visit Germany is during late spring and early autumn when there is sunshine and the climate in Germany is pleasant.
 But, if you wish to battle the crowds and visit the land of poets and thinkers in its best glory, plan a trip during winter.
 If you are wondering when is winter in germany, it lasts from December to February.

-Average Temperature In Germany
+Winter In Germany Temperature

 December: Average low 27° F, average high 41° F